isomerpages/moe-ahmadibrahimpri/_departments/CCE.md

 **Student Focused Processes**

 For students, they are immersed in National Education in various subjects through different mediums.
 National Education is infused in all formal and informal curriculum e.g.:Traditional Asian Medicines, Ethnic Crafts &amp; Dances and Community Singing etc.
 Students also get enriching learning experiences through interaction with the aged.
-Here they learn about service learning and what it takes to grow into a citizen that contributes.<p></p>
+Here they learn about service learning and what it takes to grow into a citizen that contributes.
-<p>Our Primary 3 students also go through a 3rd Language Conversational Course started in our school since 2003.
-Our students learn short phrases and greetings to converse with other races as they understand and appreciate the intricacies of each language.</p>
+Our Primary 3 students also go through a 3rd Language Conversational Course started in our school since 2003.
+Our students learn short phrases and greetings to converse with other races as they understand and appreciate the intricacies of each language.
-<p>Values education is also another important aspect.
+Values education is also another important aspect.
 The school capitalises on our very own Amazing NE Trail@ AIPS similar to an amazing race for our pupils to learn more about our nation's rich heritage.

 **Resources**